magento/devdocs/guides/v2.1/coding-standards/technical-guidelines/technical-guidelines.md

 2.8.
 Abstract classes MUST NOT be marked as public `@api`.

 2.9.
-Service classes (ones that provide behavior but not data, like `EventManager`) SHOULD be stateless (all object fields SHOULD be immutable).
+Service classes (ones that provide behavior but not data, like `EventManager`) SHOULD NOT have a mutable state.

-2.10.
+2.9.
 Only data objects or entities (Product, Category, etc.) MAY have any observable state.

 2.11.
 "Setters" SHOULD NOT be used.
 They are only allowed in Data Transfer Objects.